cocos2d/cocos2d-x-docs/en/installation/Android-terminal.md

 Use the link above. __You cannot move on in this document until this step is working.__

 ### JAVA
-OS X systems usually *do not* come with JAVA installed.
+macOS systems usually *do not* come with JAVA installed.
 It is necessary to download and install it using the link above.
 Make sure that you install the __JDK__.
 It is not enough to just install the __JRE__.